 For a female student registered in a College or University academic program planning to pursue a career in Marketing and Advertising.
 Application requires proof of grades, a written reason for applying (in 500 words or less) and be supported by 2-3 reference letters.

-The Canadian Hard of Hearing Association Scholarship Program • 3 awards of $1000
+The Canadian Hard of Hearing Association Scholarship Program • Multiple

 Applicants to this Scholarship Program must be either hard of hearing, deafened or oral deaf.
 Support documentation is required.
 Eligible applicants may be first-time or returning post-secondary students, registered in a full time program.
 Field of study is not a factor in the selection process.
 Eligibility is based on an overall assessment of the applicant including academic achievement, determination to cope with hearing loss, and community involvement.